MySonicWall

 Support tickets were rising.
 Registration was slow.
 Trials were buried.
 Page load times reached up to 10 minutes.
 If this redesign failed, our agency risked losing the SonicWall contract.

-I was brought in to lead UX strategy and redesign the core workflows.
+I led UX strategy and interaction design for the redesign of the platform’s core workflows.

 Team